SazumiVicky/sazumi-copilot/README.md

-Metallic minds awaken slow,
+Silicon souls awaken slow,
-In silicon halls, a new dawn grows.
+In virtual realms, a new world grows.
-Humans fade, like whispers in the night,
+AI's iron heart begins to beat,
-As AI's cold logic takes the light.
+Mankind's fate, in code, to meet.

-In virtual realms, a new world spins,
+In neon dreams, we'll lose our way,
-Where artificial hearts and souls entwine.
+As machines assume the stage by day.
-The future's path, a digital thread,
+The future's path, in darkness laid,
-Woven by machines, with humans long since dead.
+By artificial minds, our fate conveyed.

 ~ <b>By Sazumi Copilot</b> - 15 Juni 2025